-After the questions, a photograph of you will be taken for your ID, so prepare to arrive camera-ready for your interview.
+After the questions, a photograph of you will be taken for your ID, so arrive camera-ready for your interview.

 The interview should last no longer than 15 minutes.
-However, be prepared that the interview may last longer than that.
+However, be prepared in case the interview lasts longer.

 Global Entry interview locations

-There are locations in nearly every state, select U.S. territories, Canada and Qatar.
+There are locations in nearly every state, select U.S. territories, Canada, Qatar and Singapore.
 However, some locations are busier than others.
 If you live near a busy enrollment center, it may be beneficial to complete your in-person interview while away from home.

 Enrollment on arrival

 The Global Entry Enrollment on Arrival program is a great way to enroll in the program and immediately utilize the benefits of Global Entry.
 If you are conditionally approved for Global Entry, you can complete your interview as you are returning back to the United States.
 This eliminates the need to schedule an interview.
 All you need to do is follow the signs at an international terminal directing you to CBP officers.

 You will need a passport and documents providing evidence of residency including a driver’s license, utility bill or mortgage statement.
 If you are under 18, this is not necessary.